What is LLM & How to Build Your Own Large Language Models?

 Primarily, the actual steps depend on the dataset you are currently working on.
 Standard preprocessing measures include:

-The training data can have duplicate or nearly the same sentences since it's collected from numerous data sources solely from the internet.
+The training data can be duplicated or nearly the same sentences since it's collected from numerous data sources solely from the internet.
 So, adhering to the practice of data deduplication is inescapable for two significant reasons:

 Step 3: Preparing Data